Description

 Applying this definition to our asset in some examples:

-• The maximum days below previous high over 5 years of Vanguard Short Term Investment Grade Fund is 711 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days under water of 698 days in the last 5 years of Vanguard Short Term Investment Grade Fund, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: